-My passion as a forester is to share the wonder of forests with as many people as I can.
-That passion has led me to speak at forestry-themed events across the US.
+My passion is to share the wonder of nature with as many people as I can.
+That passion has led me to speak at nature-themed events across the US.
 I'm always open to presenting at conferences, workshops, and classes.
 I'm also comfortable with radio and television shows, podcasts, blogs, and newspaper and magazine interviews.
-Basically, if you're looking for a speaker or interview subject on forests or forestry, I'm open to helping.
+Basically, if you're looking for a speaker or interview subject on forests, wildlife, or land conservation, I'm open to helping.

 When I present, I make a point never to "jargon up" my talk.
-Forests are complex places, which makes it all the more important to speak about them in clear, straightforward terms.
-I see my role as a translator, someone who takes the complicated science of forests and communicates what it really means on the ground for landowners, government officials, and the general public who live, work, and play in these beautiful places.
+Nature is complex, which makes it all the more important to speak about it in clear, straightforward terms.
+I see my role as a translator, someone who takes the complicated science of nature and communicates what it really means on the ground for landowners, government officials, and the general public.
 If you'd like to hear what I sound like as an interview guest, here's a link to an interview I did for the nationally syndicated radio show Living the Country Life.

 To book me for your event, show, or publication, please email me at firstname.lastname@example.org.
 I can respond to interview requests and questions readily.
 For workshops or other events that require travel, please contact me at least a month beforehand.
 Due to working a day job and being a new dad, my schedule is pretty hectic.
 The farther in advance you can reach out to me, the more likely it is that I'll be able to make it fit with my schedule.

 2. Where and how you'd like to include me or my work